-Witness the genius and evolution of this astonishingly prolific and joyously diverse bass master; Michael David Watt.
-You never know where this cat is coming from – he can play farther out than any other bassist I’ve heard, or he can groove in the pocket akin to the studio era icons.
-The tones Mike conjures from a wide array of instruments ranges from no lows to no highs to midrange perfection to fuzzed out madness and all the variations in between.
+https://bit.ly/2Lb1BQo Witness the genius and continual evolution of this astonishingly prolific and diverse bass master: Michael David Watt.
+You never know where this cat is coming from – he can play farther out than any other bassist I’ve heard, or he can groove in the pocket akin to the studio icons.
+The tones Mike conjures from his instrument range from no lows to no highs to midrange perfection to fuzzed out madness and variations thereof.

-His work with Pornos for Pyros (Good God’s Urge, 1996) and the revamped Stooges on The Weirdness (2007) and Ready to Die (2013), and scores of collaborations and cameos with such wide ranging artists as Rickie Lee Jones to Kelly Clarkson illustrate Watt as a master at enhancing any situation that arises.
+Watt’s membership in Pornos for Pyros (Good God’s Urge, 1996) and the revamped Stooges on The Weirdness (2007) and Ready to Die (2013), and scores of collaborations and cameos with artists spanning Rickie Lee Jones to Kelly Clarkson are a testimony to his importance as a player and an innovator.